Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Conclusion

 \begin{itemize}

 \item For the part of complex space $\mathbb{C}^2$ close to the real plane (denoted $\NR^2$) convenient graphic notations are introduced.
 They allow one to denote paths and loops bypassing the singularities in a clear and unambiguous way.
-Moreover, these notations enable one to visualize homologies from $H_2 (\tilde U_2 , \tpB )$ (say, surfaces of integration).
+Moreover, these notations enable one to visualize homologies from $H_2 (\tilde U_2 , \tpB )$ (surfaces of integration for instance).